dmitribodiu/90-days-challenge/architecture.md

     Meaning design can change because you don't yet know the final result.
     But when you build you need to know what will be the end result of development.
     There are `two reasons` why you can build only incrementally, and not iteratively:
-        1. Building iteratively is horrendously wasteful, you can just use a rubber gum to remove unwated pieces as you could do at the design stage.
+        1. Building iteratively is horrendously `wasteful`.
         2. Intermediate iterations don't have any business value.

     Building iteratively vs building incrementally
         + iteratively - build 4 floor house but with poor quality, bad walls, bad floors and so on.
-Then with time imporve all aspects at the same time but slowly.
+Then for the next iteration destroy the existing house and build new one with a new architecture that will support higher quality.
-        + incrementally - build 1 floor properly and then go to the second one and do it properly.
+        + incrementally - build 1 floor properly and then go to the second one and do it properly each time, maintaining the same architecture.

     - Extensibility
         The vertical slices of the system also enable you to accommodate extensibility.
-        If you have designed correctly for extensibility, you can mostly leave existing things alone and extend the system as a whole by adding more of "vertical slices".
+        If you have designed correctly for extensibility, you can mostly leave existing things alone and extend the system as a whole by adding more `vertical` slices.

 2. About microservices
     There are no microservices—only services.